 The Dutch textiles and clothing sector is made up of production companies whose share in the sector is decreasing, i.e. 4,500 wholesalers and retailers.
-Following consultation with stakeholders, The share of the Dutch sector in the global market is the sector identified ten topics in the action 1%.
-The sector can be subdivided into three clusters. plan that urgently need to be tackled, i.e.: namely fashion, bathroom and household textiles, and technical textiles, and has organised itself into various 1.
-General: purchasing practices/due sectoral organisations, such as MODINT (suppliers), diligence, and communication; INretail (retailers) and VGT (the association of textile wholesalers).
-The total turnover of the various clusters is subdivided as follows: fashion accounts for 50%, bathroom and household textiles for 25% and technical textiles for the remaining 25%369.
-Although the share of synthetic textiles increases every year, particularly due to the strong increase in the use of synthetic fibres, the absolute quantity of cotton in textiles has remained stable (+/- 25 million tonnes a recycling, water (Bangladesh)/chemicals year).
-It is important to note that many international (Asia) and raw materials for cotton classifications also integrate shoes and leather goods production (Africa, India and China). into the sector, so it is not easy to delineate the sector.
+The share of the Dutch sector in the global market is 1%.
+The sector can be subdivided into three clusters. namely fashion, bathroom and household textiles, and technical textiles, and has organised itself into various sectoral organisations, such as MODINT (suppliers), INretail (retailers) and VGT (the association of textile wholesalers).
+The total turnover of the various clusters is subdivided as follows: fashion accounts for 50%, bathroom and household textiles for 25% and technical textiles for the remaining 25% 369.
+Although the share of synthetic textiles increases every year, particularly due to the strong increase in the use of synthetic fibres, the absolute quantity of cotton in textiles has remained stable (+/- 25 million tonnes a year).
+It is important to note that many international classifications also integrate shoes and leather goods into the sector, so it is not easy to delineate the sector.